YasmineBB/curated/deployment.md

 10. Create a superuser for your new database

         python3 manage.py createsuperuser
-    - 🛈 Follow the steps to create a your superuser username and password.
+    - 🛈 Follow the steps to create your superuser username and password.
 The email address can be left blank.
-11. Finally, to prevent exposing our database when we push to GitHub, we will delete it again from our settings.py - we’ll set it up again using an environment variable in the next heroku section - and reconnect to our local sqlite database.
+11. Finally, to prevent exposing our database when we push to GitHub, we will delete it again from our settings.py - we’ll set it up again using an environment variable in the next Heroku section - and reconnect to our local sqlite database.
 For now, your DATABASE setting in the settings.py file should look like this

         DATABASES = {
             'default': {